 Section 7.
-When an employee dies as a result of a work-related accident, the Fund shall continue to provide medical plan benefits and supplemental benefits, as determined and extended by the Fund, to the spouse and eligible dependents of the employee until the spouse remarries or becomes eligible for coverage under another employer's health plan.
+When a Supervisor dies as a result of a work-related accident, the Fund shall continue to provide medical plan benefits and supplemental benefits, as determined and extended by the Fund, to the spouse and eligible dependents of the Supervisor until the spouse remarries or becomes eligible for coverage under another employer's health plan.
 Annual certification of non-coverage will be required.
-The medical plan benefits and supplemental benefits will be converted to the REHP at the time when the employee would have reached age 60.
+The medical plan benefits and supplemental benefits will be converted to the REHP at the time when the Supervisor would have reached age 60.

 Section 8.
-In the event that comprehensive healthcare legislation is passed, the parties agree to meet and discuss the impact, if any, of such legislation on the existing active and annuitant health care programs.
+Prior to January 2014, the parties agree to meet and discuss the impact of Health Care Exchanges and other features of the implementation of the Affordable Care Act on the existing active and annuitant health care program.